MicrosoftDocs/microsoft-salescopilot-docs/articles/install-viva-sales-as-an-integrated-app.md

 ---
-title: Install Microsoft 365 Copilot for Sales in Outlook
+title: Install Sales app in Outlook
-description: Learn how to install, manage, and update the Copilot for Sales app in Microsoft 365 with this comprehensive guide. ms.date: 06/26/2025 ms.topic: install-set-up-deploy ms.service: microsoft-sales-copilot
+description: Learn how to install, manage, and update the Sales app in Microsoft 365 with this comprehensive guide. ms.date: 06/26/2025 ms.topic: install-set-up-deploy ms.service: microsoft-sales-copilot